 Medical records, as mentioned earlier, may either be in paper documents or electronic versions.
 Some records may not be in a readable format due to poor photocopying or poor handwriting.
 Medical records may also be comprised of shorthands like abbreviations, acronyms, and medical codes which represent the medical terms and treatment strategies.

 Reviewing such documents may be more time-consuming as the reviewing expert has to accurately interpret the record without losing any valid data.

-TAT for a medical record review would also rely on the expertise of the medical record reviewer.
+TAT for a physician chart review would also rely on the expertise of the medical record reviewer.
 The medical record review process demands clinical knowledge, which may lack in legal or paralegal staff handling litigation.
 In contrast, companies that medical review charts operate as a team of experienced legal nurse consultants.
 This would definitely speed up the review process.